pmRz00/cdktf-demo/README.md

 ### Set up the CDKTF App
 Please have a look at the generated main.py file.
 This file currently does not deploy any Azure resources.
 There is a placeholder saying ```# define resources here```.
 And that is what we are going to do next.
-Replace the content of the main.py file with the according file in the src folder.
+Replace the content of the main.py file with code below.
 Now you can see that we have defined at least 1 resource.
 It's the Aks module.
 And that is actually all we need to deploy the AKS cluster.

 ```